 Main Subheading

 Neptune, the eighth and farthest known planet from the Sun, is often described as an ice giant due to its composition of icy materials such as water, methane, and ammonia.
-Earth, on the other hand, is a terrestrial planet, primarily composed of rock and metal.
+Now, earth, on the other hand, is a terrestrial planet, primarily composed of rock and metal.
 These fundamental differences in composition contribute significantly to their contrasting sizes and densities.

 Comprehensive Overview